AT-Publishing/website/0-blackfriday.md

 If you want to save on the new Ledger Nano X wallet but don't care for the Backup Pack above, your only option is to get the <a href="https://hodlerscashback.com/hi/#shop">3% Ledger Nano X Cashback</a>.

 It's not much, but it sure is better than nothing.

+If you already have a Ledger Nano X but want another one because you hold more altcoins that fits into the wallet's memory, get the new ["To the Moon" edition of Ledger Nano X](http://bit.ly/2oa15vh) - this way you will be able to tell the wallets apart.

+If you access Ledger wallet's shop through <a href="https://hodlerscashback.com/hi/#shop">Hodler's Cashback</a>, you'll still get cashback on your bill even with the new "To the Moon" edition of Ledger Nano X.

 #### Ledger Wallet Backup Bundle